Rural Health Clinics (RHCs)

 How do RHCs meet the healthcare needs of rural Medicare beneficiaries?

-While RHCs provide primary services to rural residents, RHCs often must refer patients to other providers when specialty care is required.
+While RHCs can provide specialty care, many focus on delivering primary care to rural residents.
+As a result, RHCs often must refer patients to other providers when specialty care is required.
 Access to Specialty Care for Medicare Beneficiaries in Rural Communities notes that 22% of Medicare beneficiaries that had appointments at RHCs needed specialty care, but 64% of RHCs had difficulty finding specialists to which they could refer these patients.

 Rural residents, especially those on limited or fixed incomes, may find cost a barrier to accessing care at RHCs.
 As Cost-Sharing as a Barrier to Accessing Care at FQHCs and RHCs for Rural Medicare Beneficiaries illustrates, rural Medicare beneficiaries experience a higher cost-sharing burden when receiving care at RHCs compared to Federally Qualified Health Centers (FQHCs).
 Unlike FQHCs, Medicare Part B deductibles do apply to services provided at RHCs.
+Both FQHCs and RHCs are required to charge Medicare beneficiaries a 20% coinsurance.
+However, FQHCs base coinsurance on the lesser of their charge or their PPS rate, while RHCs base their coinsurance on total charges to the patient.
 Additionally, RHCs are not required to utilize sliding fee scales like FQHCs, although many RHCs do offer one.
 Delaying or postponing primary care due to cost can lead to poor health outcomes.

 What are the demographics and most common medical characteristics of RHC Medicare patients?

-According to HRSA Data Explorer, there are more than 4,700 RHCs in the United States as of August 2021.
+According to the HRSA Data Explorer, there are more than 5,200 RHCs in the United States as of August 2023.
 The 2013 Profile of Rural Health Clinics: Clinic & Medicare Patient Characteristics findings brief, based on 2009 data, identified several important features:

 - The median number of RHC visits by a Medicare beneficiary was 3 per year while the mean was 4.8